bingomanatee/hivemvc/lib/LOADERS_AND_HANDLERS_README.md

 * the `actions_handler` detects folders ending in 'actions' and calls an `actions_loader` to `load()` these folders.
 * the `actions_loader` has an `action_handler` attached to it.
-* the `action_handler` detects all folders and calls an `action_handler` to `load()` those folders. each action loader is saved into the actions[] property of the loader that the `actions_loader` is attached to.
+* the `action_handler` detects all folders and calls an `action_handler` to `load()` those folders.
 * the `action_loader` detects a variety of resources, including the `action_script` and the `action_config`.
+* each action is saved into the $actions model of the apiary dataspace.